ghaith-jbali/Smart-Greenhouse-IoT-System/README.md

    python smart_planter_server.py
    ```

+6. **Upload ESP32 Code**:
+   - Flash `smart_greenhouse_esp32.ino` to your ESP32 board, ensuring the Wi-Fi and MQTT broker settings are configured.

-6. **Import Node-RED Flows**:
+7. **Import Node-RED Flows**:
    - Open Node-RED and import `weather_dashboard_flow.json` and `greenhouse_automation_flow.json`.

 ### Configuring Node-RED

 1. **HTTP Node Setup**:
-   - **Install HTTP Node**: Ensure that the Node-RED HTTP nodes are installed.
-Go to `Manage Palette` > `Install` and search for relevant HTTP nodes if not already available.
+   - **Install HTTP Node**: Go to `Manage Palette` > `Install` in Node-RED, and install the HTTP nodes if not already available.
-   - **Configure Endpoint**: Add an HTTP input node and set the method to `POST`.
-Define the endpoint (e.g., `/api/data`) and connect it to your function nodes or processing flow.
+   - **Configure Endpoint**: Add an HTTP input node with the method `POST`.
+Define the endpoint (e.g., `/api/data`) and connect it to the necessary nodes for data processing.

 2. **OpenWeatherMap API Integration**:
-   - **Register and Get API Key**: Create an account at [OpenWeatherMap](https://openweathermap.org/) and obtain an API key.
+   - **Register for API Key**: Create an account at [OpenWeatherMap](https://openweathermap.org/) and obtain an API key.
-   - **Configure the API Node**:
-     - Use the `openweathermap` node in Node-RED for current weather and forecast data.
+   - **Set Up Node-RED OpenWeatherMap Node**: Add your API key and location details to the `openweathermap` node in Node-RED, linking it to UI components for real-time weather data display.
-     - Input your API key in the node's configuration.
-     - Set the location parameters (city, latitude/longitude) for your greenhouse.
-   - **Connect to Dashboard**: Link the weather node to a dashboard UI element, such as text or chart nodes, to visualize weather conditions.

 ### Usage

-- **Access the Dashboard**: Open Node-RED's UI to control the system and view sensor data.
+- **Access the Dashboard**: Open the Node-RED UI to view and control the system.
-- **Interact with the AI**: Send POST requests to the `/ask` endpoint of the Flask server to receive plant care tips or ask about greenhouse conditions.
+- **Interact with the AI**: Send POST requests to the `/ask` endpoint on the Flask server to receive plant care tips or inquire about greenhouse conditions.

 ### Example API Request
 ```json